because God had provided something better for us, so that apart from us they would not be made perfect.Hebrews 11:40(NASB)

 By His goodness and grace, God purposed to use the Church as the instrument to secure better promises for Israel (heavenly, as well as earthly promises) just as He used Israel as His instrument to bring the glorious gospel of redemption through their Jewish Messiah to the Gentiles.

 May we take note of the emphasis Hebrews places on the supremacy and importance of Christ, which has set us free from the curse of the Law.
 Let us rejoice that the life-giving power of the Spirit through union with Christ Jesus, has set us free from the power of sin and death.

-Heavenly Father, Your plan of salvation for Jewish saints and Gentile believers is most wonderful and I thank You that Christ's sacrifice of Himself on the Cross of Calvary has enabled men and women of faith, both Old and New Testament saints, to be justified by faith and receive the forgiveness of sin and life everlasting.
-Thank You that for all who have trusted Your Word, both pre and post-Cross believers, You have provided something even better... so that apart from one another, neither Jewish nor Gentile believers would be made perfect.
-Thank You for the great cloud of witnesses who have run with perseverance the race that was set before them.
-Help me to pay heed to the warnings in Hebrews so I may grow in grace and receive the crown of life, which is promised to all Who love YOU.
-This I ask in Jesus' name, AMEN.
+Heavenly Father, Your plan of salvation for Jewish saints and Gentile believers is most wonderful.
+Thank You that Christ's sacrifice of Himself on the Cross of Calvary has enabled men and women of faith, both Old and New Testament saints, to be justified by faith and receive the forgiveness of sin and life everlasting.
+Whether trusting in the future Redeemer or looking back and trusting the risen Saviour, the Cross paid it all, past, present, and future.
+Thank You for all who have trusted Your Word, both pre and post-Cross believers.
+How wonderful it will be to share eternity with the Old Testament saints, praising and glorifying You together.
+In Jesus' name, AMEN.